sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 Disabling the webhook is as easy as removing the `"webhooks"` property from the `"plugin"` section and deleting the webhook pointing to your Sourcegraph instance under **Administration > Add-ons > Sourcegraph**.

+> NOTE: Version 1.3.3 or higher of the plugin is required for Build Status support.

 ### Fast permission syncing

 The plugin also supports an optional method of faster ACL permissions syncing that aims to improve the speed of fetching a user's permissions from Bitbucket (which can reduce the time a user has to wait to run a search if their permissions data has expired).